Masaru2/pokejp/README.md

 ## What's changed?

 * Any bugs present in the original Red and Green that are not in International Red and Blue are not present and viceversa.
 * The Title Screen of Pokemon Red and Green has been changed to the original Japanese release.
-* R/G Title Screen scrolling and SFX has been restored (Partially).
+(Partially)
 * Pokémon Blue's wild Pokémon data has been edited to the Japanese release.
 Pokémon Green uses US Blue's wild data.
 * Pokémon Red and Green now use the original Cerulean Cave layout.
 * Pokémon Red and Green use their Overworld and Pokémon graphics from their original release.